cckmwong-data/youtube_sentiment_analysis/README.md

 ## Project Overview

 This project presents an end-to-end sentiment analysis system for YouTube comments, combining a custom deep learning model and a transformer-based model, and deploying them through an interactive [Streamlit web application](https://huggingface.co/spaces/cckmwong/youtube_sentiment_demo).
+Due to daily quota limitations of the YouTube Data API, this demonstration uses preloaded comments to ensure a stable and consistent user experience while effectively showcasing the system’s sentiment analysis capabilities.
+In a full implementation, users would be able to input any YouTube video URL and extract comments in real time using the YouTube Data API.

 > **Note:**
 > *This Streamlit application is hosted on the free tier of Hugging Face Spaces.
 If the app has been idle for more than 24 hours, it may take some time to reactivate.
 In such cases, please click “Restart this Space” to relaunch the application.
 Thank you for your patience.*